(I love the concept of a ‘place’ like the Italian piazza where all the kids come and hang out in the square)

 Place Dauphine on Ile de la Cite (metro Cite, line 4) is a beautiful quiet spot in the middle of busy Paris.
 (Click on the wikipedia link for the history)

-Place de Vosges, where the house of Victor Hugo is near Bastille is beautiful.
-You can sit, have a picnic, and look at the luxury apartments above.
+Place de Vosges, where you’ll find Victor Hugo’s house, near Bastille, is beautiful.
+You can sit, have a picnic, and look at the luxury apartments towering above.
 This place is in the movie An Education.
 Its in the marais, dividing the 3rd and the 4th.

 Berthillion on Ile St Louis.
 AMAZING.
 I had long awaited my Berthillion experiences as it was closed every time I went.
+(Typical France – make sure you check the opening times.)
 It was worth it when I finally got one.
-I had a chocolate nougat and salted caramel flavour, it was incredible.
-It’s also known for gelato; so go crazy with fruity flavours.
+I had chocolate nougat and salted caramel, it was incredible.
+The glacière is also known for gelato; so go crazy with fruity flavours.

 Metro: Pont Marie (line 7)

 Amorino: is an ice cream chain, so they are everywhere.
-But I can’t go past one.
-If you are a student, you can get a discount at the one on Rue Mouffetard.
-You can get as many flavours as you like.
+But I can’t go past one without getting a scoop.
+When you order a cone, they sculpt the ice cream into a flower.
+And if you are a student, you can get a discount at the Amorino on Rue Mouffetard.
+Did I mention you can get as many flavours as you like.
 My favourite is l’inimitiable.
 Omg.

 Shakespeare and Company (Obvs).
 Near Metro St Michel.
 It is a great place for free being (think Zadie Smith). you can read in Sylvia’s library at the top, play chess, or listen to someone playing the amelie soundtrack on piano.
 Check the blackboard for when author’s readings are on.
 Usually it is a Monday night, and is totally worth it.